+This exemption could apply to the exchange of cetacean samples for research on population genetics in the ACCOBAMS area.
 However, some national laws do not recognise this exemption (ex: Portugal, Georgia) and some Parties have not officially registered any Institution at CITES (ex: Georgia, Türkiye).
 In those cases, the general procedure described above will apply.

-• Simplified procedure for biological samples:
+• Simplified procedure (SP) for biological samples:

-In Resolution Conf.
-12.3 (Rev. CoP16) CITES Parties recognized that "Trade [i.e. cross-border movement] in many biological samples, because of their special nature or because of the special purpose of such trade, requires expedited processing of permits and certificates to allow for the timely movement of shipments".
-According to Directive EU 338/9 to expedite this process, Article 18 of Regulation (EC) No 865/2006 provides for pre-issued permits and certificates with regard to certain trade in biological samples of specimens of species listed in the Annexes or the CITES Appendices.
-The type of samples covered by pre-issued permits and certificates and their use, are specified in Annex XI of Regulation (EC) No 865/2006.
+Unlike SEE, the simplified procedure is a simplified way to apply the normal requirements under CITES in situations of trade with no or negligible impact on the conservation of the species concerned.
+The procedures are set out in Resolution Conf.
+12.3 (Rev. CoP19) section XIII, paragraph 22.
+The simplified procedure allows the Management Authority to provide persons and bodies determined to be bona fide with partially completed permits and certificates, and hence to 'pre-authorize' trade under certain conditions.
+This procedure can be applied to the exchange of biological samples, such as tissues/pieces of tissues of 5-25 mm (detailed in Annex 4 of Resolution Conf.
+12.3 (Rev. CoP19)).
+Simililarly, according to Directive EU 338/9 to expedite this process, Article 18 of Regulation (EC) No 865/2006 provides for pre-issued permits and certificates with regard to certain trade in biological samples of specimens of species listed in the Annexes or the CITES Appendices.
+The type of samples covered by pre-issued permits and certificates and their use are specified in Annex XI of Regulation (EC) No 865/2006.